About the Safe and Secure Water Program

 Eligible EOI applicants assessed to meet program criteria at Stage 1 will be invited to submit a detailed application.

 Information requirements and evaluation criteria for detailed applications will depend on the type of project proposed, as outlined in the EOI guidelines.
+An overview of the detailed application submission requirements (PDF, 185.33 KB) is now available.

 Eligible EOI applicants are also required to submit a Cost Benefit Analysis (CBA).